 Each year Carnegie Mellon University students, professors, and staff launch 20 – 30 new startups.
 Many of these spin-offs are based on industry-leading research developed in labs across campus.
 Dozens more startups are also founded by alumni around the globe.
 Carnegie Mellon Founders are behind many of the name brand products and services such as Anki, Birchbox, Duolingo, LendingHome, Nest, ModCloth (acquired by Jet), Nowait (acquired by Yelp), and many more.

-The mission of 99 Tartans is to identify the highest potential early-stage CMU afflicted companies and help them succeed through access to capital and networks.
+The mission of 99 Tartans is to identify the highest potential early-stage CMU affiliated companies and help them succeed through access to capital and networks.

 The 99 Tartans Model